 Gardeners may not find all the necessary tips in gardening books, no matter how hard they try.
 Unless you have a good resource centre, it’s hard to carry out any meaningful research.
-If you need to quickly identify a plant, you should use a plant identification app.

 Here we’ve compiled an ultimate plant identification and reference guide to make your journey into plant identification and finding references that bit easier!

 Annual plants will have a life cycle of only a year.
 They grow from seed, bloom, produce seeds and wilt within one growing season.
 They also can be considered hardy, which means they are equipped for colder temperatures and can be planted outdoors.

 Common annual plants, such as maize, peas, petunias, and marigolds make great summer plants which add colour to borders, beds and hanging baskets.
 Replant them every Spring to interest to any garden.
 Half-hardy annuals like zinnias and cosmos are more at risk from frost and need protection.